Rochanda Hiligh-Thomas

 amelia.french@aje-dc.org

-Amelia French joined AJE in 2022.
+Amelia French joined AJE in 2022 as the Advocacy and Pro Bono Manager and now serves as the Director of Advocacy.
 She is a 2nd generation Washingtonian with over 8 years of experience serving the DC Community through community organizing, legal services, and volunteering.
 In 2012, Amelia served as a parent outreach intern with AJE on a school pushout campaign, working in the community with both parents and students to elevate and address undocumented suspensions from DC public schools.
 Prior to joining AJE, Amelia managed the Pro Bono program and Fraud Prevention Project at Tzedek DC, where she was the Staff Attorney/Victims of Crime Act Fellow.
 She served as a Union Leader, at Unite Here!
-Local 25 where she helped to organize workers to address workplace concerns and successfully advocate for the DC City Council to pass legislation to protect the jobs of hotel workers.
-Amelia volunteered for a year at the DC Volunteer Lawyers Project representing domestic violence survivors and while in her law school’s Community Development Law Clinic (CDC), Amelia, represented residents of DC housing cooperatives in preventing displacement.
+Local 25 where she helped to organize workers to address workplace concerns and successfully advocated for the DC City Council to pass legislation to protect the jobs of hotel workers.
+Amelia volunteered for a year at the DC Volunteer Lawyers Project representing domestic violence survivors and while in her law school’s Community Development Law Clinic (CDC), Amelia represented residents of DC housing cooperatives in preventing displacement.
 As the lead student counsel in one matter, she successfully negotiated against the DC Office of Tax and Revenue to prevent the tax foreclosure and displacement of a housing cooperative client.
 As a result of her work in the CDC, Amelia received the Earl H. Davis Award from the Jack and Lovell Olender Foundation for her demonstrated commitment to public interest law and her exemplary performance.

 LaJoy Johnson-Law